By Nick Falvo, PhD

 - The Strategy aims to reduce chronic homelessness by 50% over 10 years.
 According to the federal government’s Homelessness Partnering Strategy Directives: “Chronically homeless refers to individuals, often with disabling conditions (e.g. chronic physical or mental illness, substance abuse problems), who are currently homeless and have been homeless for six months or more in the past year (i.e., have spent more than 180 cumulative nights in a shelter or place not fit for human habitation).”
 Setting targets is certainly a positive, however, in the absence of a clearly defined implementation framework it’s very challenging for researchers to accurately assess how realistic this target is vis-à-vis various spending commitments.

 - A key feature of the Strategy is the announcement of the government’s intent to create a Canada Housing Benefit.
 This benefit will consist of financial assistance to help low-income households afford the rent in both private and social housing units.
-The Trudeau government estimates that this will cost $400 million over seven years beginning in 2020, and that the average beneficiary will receive $2,500 in support per year.
+The Trudeau government estimates that this will cost $4 billion over eight years beginning in 2020, and that the average beneficiary will receive $2,500 in support per year.
 It is expected that half of this money will come from the federal government, and the other half from provinces and territories.
 Certain subgroups will be prioritized—however, it’s not clear which subgroups of households will be targeted.
 This benefit program will be designed by 2020, in partnership with provinces and territories.
 It’s therefore unclear how this new benefit program will interact with the rest of Canada’s income assistance framework.
 For example, will a social assistance recipient who receives this new benefit be allowed to keep the full value of both the new benefit and their existing social assistance benefits?
 What about a household that’s already receiving a provincially-administered rent supplement?
 And what will this look like on reserve?

 - A new National Housing Co-Investment Fund will create up to 60,000 units of new housing and repair up to 240,000 units of existing housing.
 Over 10 years, this federally-managed initiative will be worth $15.9 billion (including $4.7 billion in capital grants and $11.2B in low-interest loans from CMHC).
 About half of the grant funding will fund repair, while the other half will fund new builds.
 This will assist both with social housing and housing that’s owned and operated by for-profit landlords.
 This large fund will consist of several programs that target different groups; it will include grants and loans.
 The federal government anticipates 6,000 new housing units annually will be created, in addition to repairs.
 At least 7,000 shelter spaces will be created or repaired for survivors of family violence.
 There will also be 12,000 new units created for seniors.
 At least 2,400 new units for persons with developmental disabilities will be created.
 This is a unilateral federal program; dollar-for-dollar cost-sharing will not be required from provincial and territorial governments (however, some assistance from provincial and territorial governments may be required).
 Among other things, this is a demonstration of the Trudeau government’s interest in getting back into the direct delivery of housing programs.
 Quebec has already said that it does not want direct federal involvement in the housing sector and expects to negotiate an arrangement whereby the government of Quebec will remain solely responsible for the development of its housing sector.